-Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date 7.6.
-Record details of a healthcare visit in a format that an individual with learning disabilities can understand.
-7.7.
+Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date 7.7.
 Identify an individual's needs to healthcare professionals to ensure that the service can be accessed.